stevengalvis/focus-task-app/README.md

 <h1>Focus Task App</h1>
 ![Screen shot](images/landing-page.png "Image of Landing Page")
 <p>Introduction - This app allows you to enter in a task and select a timer for how long the user would like to work on the task.
 You can delete a task or mark it complete.
 Once a task is marked complete a "success" Gif from the Giphy API will be displayed.
 If a task is deleted a "fail" Gif will be showed.</p>
 <p>Why is this App Useful? - Focusing on one task is key to getting things done.
 Allowing the user to only work on one task maximizes productivity.
-The Gifs displayed are motivation to mark task complete so user sees a "success" Gif.
+The Gifs displayed are motivation to mark task complete so user sees a "success" Gif.</p>
 ![Screen shot](images/enter-task-page.png "Image of Entering task")
 ![Screen shot](images/set-timer-page.png "Image of setting timer")
 ![Screen shot](images/task-page.png "Image of task page")